Usuy-Leon/Microscopy_Dark-Field-Filters/README.md

 # Why Improve Contrast?

-In microscopy, many specimens—especially unstained or living samples—exhibit such low contrast that, despite an objective’s resolving power, important details remain nearly invisible.**Enhancing contrast is crucial for making these features observable without obscuring or damaging the specimen.**
+In microscopy, a lot of samples especially those that aren’t stained or are still alive have such low contrast that even with a good microscope lens, important details are hard to see. improving contrast is key to making these details visible without messing up or damaging the sample.

-Applying chemical dyes or fixatives can alter the sample, so microscopists have long sought ways to increase contrast in unstained material without exposing it to chemical or thermal “violence.”
-Although commonly used techniques—such as closing the condenser aperture diaphragm below 60% or lowering the substage condenser **do increase contrast, they also greatly diminish resolution and image sharpness.** As a result, finding contrast-enhancing methods that preserve specimen integrity and image quality remains central to microscopy.
+Using chemical dyes or fixatives can change the sample, so scientists have been trying to find ways to improve contrast in unstained samples without subjecting them to harsh chemicals or heat.
+While common tricks like closing the condenser aperture below 60% or lowering the substage condenser do boost contrast, they also reduce the sharpness and resolution of the image.
+So, looking for methods to enhance contrast that keep both the sample intact and the image clear is still the goal of all good microscopist.

 # How to use it for 3D printing?